 - The increasingly distributed nature of attacks and the use of “distributed offensive” patterns by attackers makes the defense even harder.

 Collaboration, as proven countless times, creates value that is beyond the sum of the participating elements.
-This applies also to the cyber world.
+It also applies to the cyber world.
 Collaboration across organizations can contribute to defense enormously.
-For example, consider the time it takes to identify the propagation of threats as an early warning system – the time span decreases exponentially in proportion to the number of collaborating participants.
-This is highly important to identify attacks targeting mass audiences more quickly as they tend to spread in an epidemic like patterns.
-Collaboration in the form of expertise sharing is another area of value – one of the main roadblocks to progress in cyber security is the shortage of talent.
+For example, consider the time it takes to identify the propagation of threats as an early warning system – the period decreases exponentially in proportion to the number of collaborating participants.
+It is highly important to identify attacks targeting mass audiences more quickly as they tend to spread in an epidemic like patterns.
+Collaboration in the form of expertise sharing is another area of value – one of the main roadblocks to progress in cybersecurity is the shortage of talent.
 The exchange of resources and knowledge would go a long way in helping.
 Collaboration in artifact research can also reduce the time to identify and respond to cybercrime incidents.
 Furthermore, the increasing interconnectedness between companies as well as consumers means that the attack surface of an enterprise – the possible entry points for an attack – is continually expanding.
-Collaboration can serve as an important counter to this weakness.
+Collaboration can serve as an essential counter to this weakness.

 Cyber collaboration across organizations can take many forms ranging from deep collaboration to more straightforward threat intelligence sharing:

-- Knowledge and domain expertise – Whether it is about co-training or working together on security topics, such partnerships can mitigate the shortage of cyber security talent and spread newly acquired knowledge faster.
+- Knowledge and domain expertise – Whether it is about co-training or working together on security topics, such partnerships can mitigate the shortage of cybersecurity talent and spread newly acquired knowledge faster.

-Cyber collaboration is not taking off at speed we would like, even though experts may agree to the concept in principal.
+Cyber collaboration is not taking off at speed we would like, even though experts may agree to the concept in principle.
 Why?

 - Cultural inhibitions – The state of mind of not cooperating with competition, the fear of losing intellectual property and the fear of losing expertise sits heavily with many decision makers.